-"Graveyard Fields" is the name of a high, flat mountain valley adjacent to the Blue Ridge Parkway south of Mount Pisgah.
-With its open views, cool summer temperatures, cascading waterfalls, and great variety of hiking trails, Graveyard Fields is one of the most popular outdoor recreation areas in all of Western North Carolina.
+"Graveyard Fields" is the name of a high mountain valley adjacent to the Blue Ridge Parkway south of Mount Pisgah.
+With its relatively open views, cool summer temperatures, cascading waterfalls, and wide variety of hiking trails, Graveyard Fields is one of the most popular outdoor recreation areas in all of Western North Carolina.

-The unusually flat valley was once like an upside-down "bald", with fields of high-elevation grasses and shrubs surrounding the tributaries of the Yellowstone Prong.
-True bald mountaintops, such as Black Balsam Knob, surround the valley.
-But also like many balds, the valley is slowly growing over with shrubs and trees, replacing the open areas.
+This unusually flat valley at over 5000 ft in elevation was once like an upside-down mountain "bald", with fields of high-elevation grasses and shrubs carpeting the valley floor.
+True mountain balds surrounded it.
+But, like many summit balds, the valley is slowly growing over with shrubs and trees, replacing the once-open areas with young forest.

-The Yellowstone Prong gathers in these high surrounding mountains, tumbles over Upper Falls into the western end of the valley, and spills out the eastern end over Second Falls (before flowing on to Skinny Dip Falls and the Shining Rock Wilderness area).
+The Yellowstone Prong gathers in the surrounding peaks, tumbles over Upper Falls into the western end of the valley, flows lazily through it, and then spills out the eastern end over Second Falls (before going on to form Skinny Dip Falls and the Big East fork river in the Shining Rock Wilderness Area).

 There's no shortage of trails to explore in Graveyard Fields.
 While unofficial "manway" trails wind all over the valley, a good network of official trails are in place and should be used instead.

 An excellent loop trail (the Graveyard Fields Loop) enters the area from an understandably crowded overlook on the Blue Ridge Parkway.
 From it, spur trails lead to two of the three major waterfalls on the Yellowstone Prong.